Green-Avocado/CTF/magpiectf2022/pwn/secure-ls/README.md

 ## Challenge

-The program is a wrapper for the `ls` utility.
+The program is a simple version of the `ls` utility.

 We are allowed to pass 0 or 1 options to the program under normal conditions.
 These options are restricted to `-a` and `-l`.